The Last Days of Limehouse at Limehouse Town Hall

 Photos: Robert Workman

-The Last Days of Limehouse is at Limehouse Town Hall until 3rd August 2014, for further information or to book visit here.
+The Last Days of Limehouse is at Limehouse Town Hall until 3rd August 2014.
+For further information or to book visit the show’s website here.

 Watch a preview teaser of the show here: